Knowledge Center

 To keep you informed and stimulate your thinking, Stéfane Marion and Nancy Paquet take a look at economic news and share their perspectives in our monthly informative videos.

-Hello everyone.
 Welcome to Economic Impact.
-We are Tuesday, April 28th, 2026.
-Stéfane, great to have you here as always.
+We are June 10th, 2026.
+Stéfane, so happy to be here with you again today.

 Yeah.